PapiLer/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## What does a female snake use for support?
+A co-Bra!